-The Oregon Zoo is located at 4001 SW Canyon Road, Portland, OR 97221-9704
+The Oregon Zoo is located at 4001 SW Canyon Road, Portland, OR 97221-9704.
+Get directions on Google.

 Train or bus

+Public transportation is a convenient way to visit the zoo, and entitles visitors to a discount.
+Show your transit ticket and get $1.50 off the price of admission to the zoo.
 TriMet operates light rail trains (MAX) and buses throughout the Portland metropolitan area.
 Use its Trip Planner to get you to the zoo.
 MAX Red Line or Blue Line trains stop next to the zoo at the Washington Park station.
+TriMet Bus Line 63 to Washington Park runs daily and stops at the Washington Park station.

 Portland is one of the bike-friendliest cities in the United States.
 If you bike all the way to the zoo, you'll find challenging and scenic hills along the way.
 You can avoid the hills: bike to a MAX station or a bus stop, load your bike on, and hop off at the zoo.
 If you're heading back to downtown Portland or points east, you'll have a great downhill ride home, passing Washington Park's beautiful Portland Japanese Garden and world-famous International Rose Test Garden.